SwadeDotExe/CSSE432-Final-Project/README.md

 | stopSong()            | None          | None        | Stops the currently playing or paused song                               |

 ## Database Schema

+### Song Library
+The Song Library keeps track of all songs that the server has as well as their respective file locations.
+It also tracks all other metadata for songs like the artist name and album name, and a unique integer ID for each song.
+This ID is used for retrieving specific information and identification by the frontend JavaScript and also for use in the Queue (essentially it is a primary key for Song Library and foreign key for Queue).
 | **Column** | **Type** | **Description** |
 |------------|----------|-----------------|
 | Song_Name  | String   | Name of song    |